Last updated on January 25th, 2026 at 08:33 am

 2. Tokyu Stay Ikebukuro ⭐️⭐️⭐️

-This hotel is about a 6 minute walk to Ikebukuro Station.
+This hotel is about a 6-minute walk from Ikebukuro Station.
 Tokyu Stay Ikebukuro is the only hotel in Japan that I’ve ever stayed in with an actual washing machine and dryer, inside the room.
 There’s even a small microwave.
 I guess that’s the reason why their double rooms are 16 square meters.

-If you’re staying in Tokyo for a little while, Tokyo Stay Ikebukuro should be on your short list.
+If you’re staying in Tokyo for a bit while, Tokyo Stay Ikebukuro should be on your short list.

-Price point is not too shabby either at $100USD per night with taxes for double occupancy.
-If you’re staying alone it’s only around $80USD per night.
+The price point is not too shabby either, at $100USD per night with taxes for double occupancy.
+If you’re staying alone, it’s only around $80USD per night.

 Tokyu Stay Ikebukuro